google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 ![center](res/gray.jpg)

 <!--
 Another way to reduce the number of features is to convert them to grayscale.
 Grayscale uses a single number to represent the intensity of color in a pixel, but doesn't specify the color.
 The range of values that you'll find vary.
-In this lab we work with one dataset that has a grayscale range of 0 through 255 and another that goes from 0 through 16.
+In this lab, we work with one dataset that has a grayscale range of 0 through 255 and another that goes from 0 through 16.
 Grayscale values might even be in the range from 0.0 through 1.0.
-For neural networks this smaller range is easier to train on.
+For neural networks, this smaller range is easier to train on.

 Image Details:
 * [gray.jpg](https://pixabay.com/illustrations/abstract-graphic-pattern-grey-952691/): Pixabay License